-Candidates for a teaching credential in physical education should refer to the statement "Admission to Upper Division Teaching Training" on page 28.
+Candidates for a teaching credential in physical education should refer to the statement "Admission to Upper Division Teaching Training" on page 32.

 All new students are given a medical examination to the end that the physical needs of each student may be determined and her work planned accordingly.
 Two hours weekly of directed physical activity are required in freshman and sophomore years.
 Emphasis is upon rhythmic activities, games, and sports.
-In order to meet this requirement, students taking the curriculum leading to the A.B. degree with an elementary credential must take Physical Education 36A-36B, 37, and 38B.
-Those seeking the junior certificate or the degree in any of the presecondary curricula or the degree with the junior high school credential or with a special credential in art, commerce, or music, are required to take Physical Education 36A-36B, 38A-38B.
+In order to meet this requirement, students taking the curriculum leading to the A. B. degree with an elementary credential must take Physical Education 36A-36B, 37, and 38A.
+Those seeking the junior certificate or the degree in any of the liberal arts curricula or the degree with the junior high school credential or with a special credential in art, commerce, or music, are required to take Physical Education 36A-36B, 38A-38B.

 36A.
-Rhythmics, Formalized Activities, Games.
+Rhythms, and Formalized Activities.